Fawkes73/dash-app/README.md

 Feel free to fork this repository, submit issues, or send pull requests! 🎯

+📸 UI Preview
+Include screenshots or a short GIF here

-## 📜 License
+📄 License

-This project is licensed under the MIT License.
+This project is open source under the MIT License.

+🙋‍♂️ Author
+Built with ❤️ by Mandar Surve